silvae86/semanticmediawiki-install/README.md

 Semantic MediaWiki needs MySQL, Apache2, PHP, Inkscape and others.
 We will install these as part of the process, as well as SendMail to be able to notify people when they register and to be able to recover passwords.

-## Installation
+## Installation of MediaWiki

-Now lets get on with the installation.
+Before we can install the Semantic extension we need to install the base MediaWiki software.

 ### Set up some variables for the installation